White Fir Oil is another oil that reminds me of Christmas time. It is in a line of oils I call the Christmas tree oils.

 How do I Use it?

 Use diluted - 50:50 dilution (one part essential oil: one part of vegetable oil).
 Then,

 Can this Oil be used for Pets?
-Yes, but once again, dilute for dogs for sure!
+Yes, dogs and horses love it!

 Note about Animal Use: Certain oils can be very toxic to cats.
 Citrus and pine products and oils in particular which are not of therapeutic grade!
 Please consult your vet if you are not sure about applying any essential oil to your pet.